-This excellent book was eight years in the writing and it shows.
+This excellent book was eight years in the writing, and it shows.
 But not because it is pedantic; on the contrary, Milke wears his scholarship lightly.
-His crisp, polished prose belies the exhaustive research that permits him to speak out so boldly and broadly on what is a sensitive, often culturally weaponized subject.
+His crisp, polished prose belies the exhaustive research that permits him to speak out so boldly and broadly on what is a sensitive, often culturally weaponised subject.

 The book begins on the now-familiar terrain of university campuses, where the theory of “intersectionality” has created a kind of Oppression Olympics, with various minority groups vying for their slice of the social-capital pie that victim status confers.

 As university students are all relatively privileged, bias-based aggression is rare and “microaggressions” must suffice.
 In one case Milke recounts, an elderly professor’s insistence on graduate students using proper grammar ended in a petition to have him removed, not to mention a charge of “criminal battery” for briefly resting a hand on his accuser’s arm.

 The book treats a spectrum of victimhood, from “mild” through “moderate” to “murderous.”
 Microaggression victimhood on campus earns a “mild” ranking.
 At the other end of the spectrum are tribal or national victim cults in which grievance narratives fuel extreme ideologies, justifying acts of terrorism or even sustained campaigns of exterminations that “wreck civilizations,” and Milke devotes whole chapters to a number of them.